zzzprojects/docs/entityframework-extensions.net/pages/getting-started/tutorial-batch-operations.md

 ---
 Name: Getting Started with Batch Operations
-LastMod: 2023-02-27
+LastMod: 2025-06-26
 ---

 # Batch Operations

 ## Definition
-Batch Operations method allows to perform `UPDATE` or `DELETE` operations directly in the database using a LINQ Query without loading entities in the context.
+Batch Operations methods allow you to perform `UPDATE` or `DELETE` operations directly in the database using a LINQ Query without loading entities in the context.

 Everything is executed on the database side to let you get the best performance available.